 Serving Manatee, Sarasota and DeSoto counties, the Traffic Safety Institute provides driver improvement and substance abuse prevention programs in an attempt to improve public safety and save lives.
 Programs offered include:

 - Driving Under the Influence (DUI) Program

 - Mature Driving Class

 - First-time Driver License Class

 - Driving While License Suspended/Revoked Class (DWLS/R)

-Workforce Solutions enhances the technical, leadership, management and interpersonal skills of employees and organizations throughout Manatee and Sarasota counties.
-It is committed to individual and organizational success and has the flexibility and resources to provide quality organizational development and training where and when it’s needed.
-Workforce Solutions serves organizations of all sizes, in both the public and private sectors.
+Workforce Training enhances the technical, leadership, management and interpersonal skills of employees and organizations throughout Manatee and Sarasota counties.
+It is committed to individual and organizational success and has the flexibility and resources to provide quality organizational development and training where and when it is needed.
+Workforce Training serves organizations of all sizes, in both the public and private sectors.
 Training and development services focus on practical skill building and transfer of those skills back to the workplace.
-Training topics cover the spectrum of individual and organizational performance, customer service, leadership, computer skills, quality and manufacturing certifications - essentially any area related to success in the workplace.
-Programs and services are offered in a range of presentation formats including individual consultations, customized training and development programs, and online training classes through vendors, such as ed2go.
+Training topics cover the spectrum of individual and organizational performance, customer service, leadership, computer skills, quality, and manufacturing certifications - essentially any area related to success in the workplace.
+Programs and services are offered in a range of formats including individual consultations, customized training and development programs, and online training classes.